gonespy/bstormps3/README.md

 While untested and no guide exists for any operating system other than Windows 7 or later, it should.
 As long as you can install Java 8 on it and run your own DNS server, it should be possible.

 A user has reported success using Gonespy with `dnsmasq` on Linux.

+## Why can't Gonespy work with games that don't use Unreal Engine? eg. FEAR 2

+Games that use GameSpy perform a remote authentication check, sending a digital certificate to the GameSpy server.

+The game expects the server to respond with a similar certificate, with an additional signature field that is created by encrypting the certificate data with an unknown private key.

+The game attempts to decrypt the signature field with the matching public key (which is known).
+I don't know what the private key is, so it is impossible to generate a signature field that the game expects.

+Games that use Unreal Engine seem to have a bug/feature where game doesn't really care if the certificate signature is wrong.
+This is why Gonespy works with games like Bulletstorm and Unreal Tournament III.

+## Can't you just "crack" the private key?

+The key pair is 1024 bit RSA which would take a very long time to brute force crack.
+You would need the computing resources of a first-world government to do it in a reasonable amount of time.

+## Can't you just use a different key pair?

+To use a different key pair, you would have to hack the game code to use a different public key.
+To do this you would need custom firmware, and even then I'm not sure how easy this is.

+Using custom firmware is against Sony's TOS, and also not allowed on trophy leaderboard sites for unlocking unobtainable trophies, so this is not a good solution.

+Hacking the game code on PC to use a different public key is comparatively quite easy, so this method works well for PC games.
+However, hacking the game code is currently deemed a DMCA violation in the United States - some projects have been shut down because they have been threatened with legal action.

+## Can further work be done to get Unreal Engine games working with matchmaking etc?

+Yes, anyone with programming experience and knows their way around Wireshark can use Gonespy as a starting point, and test games - checking to see what the game client is sending, and using the GameSpy SDK to work out how the server should respond.

+For example, MK vs DC (PS3) requires GameSpy's chat service to be running, as text chat lobbies are part of the online experience.
+The chat service has not been implemented yet.

+## Can Gonespy support platforms other than PlayStation?

+Potentially, but some work would be required to handle the initial authentication, as this differs for other platforms.

 # Trophy Q&A
 ## Could this get your PSN account flagged on third party trophy tracking sites and leaderboards?